hombit/freddi/Readme.md

 ### Docker

-If you are Docker user then you can run `Freddi` as Docker executable, skip all installation instructions and go straight to the Usage section
+If you are familiar with [Docker](http://docker.com) then you can skip all further installation instructions and go straight to the Usage section, using following string instead of `./freddi`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 docker run -v "`pwd`":/data --rm -ti hombit/freddi